MikeMcGrain/rock_paper_scissors/README.md

 <br>

-A rock-paper-scissors game written in HTML, minimal CSS, and pure JavaScript (no external libraries or frameworks).
+A rock-paper-scissors game written with HTML, CSS, and JavaScript (no external libraries or frameworks).

 <br>